mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 	Enter your 12-word mnemonic, hitting RETURN or SPACE after each word:
 	Enter word #1:

-MMGen prompts you for each of the mnemonic's words individually, checking it for validity and reprompting if necessary.
-What you type is not displayed on the screen of course, being secret data.
+Here MMGen prompts you interactively for each word of the seed phrase, checking it for validity and reprompting if necessary.
+The words are not displayed on the screen.

-The mnemonic prompt feature allows you to store and use your seed entirely in your head if you wish, never recording it on a persistent physical medium.

-With the `-S` option, MMGen commands may be requested to print wallet data to screen instead of a file.
-To safeguard against over-the-shoulder, Tempest and other side-channel attacks, you’ll be prompted before this sensitive data is actually displayed.
-MMGen never prints decrypted private data to screen unless you ask it to.
+As a safeguard against over-the-shoulder, Tempest and other side-channel attacks, MMGen never outputs secret data to the screen, unless you ask it to with the `--stdout` or `-S` option.
+When using this option, you’ll still be prompted before the secret data is actually displayed.
+This safety prompt is overridden by the `--quiet` option, however, so you must always think twice before using `--stdout`.

-The output of any MMGen command may be written to a directory of your choice using the `-d` option.
-For example, on a Linux system you can use `-d /dev/shm` to write keys and seeds to volatile memory instead of disk, ensuring that no trace of secret data remains once your computer’s been powered down.
+The output of any MMGen command may be written to a directory of your choice using the `--outdir` or `-d` option.
+For example, on a Linux system you can use `--outdir=/dev/shm` to write keys and seeds to volatile memory instead of disk, ensuring that no trace of your secret data remains once your computer’s been powered down.

+#### <a name='a_dr'>Die roll wallet generation</a>

+Interactive dieroll wallet generation works just like the interactive mnemonic input described in the preceding section.
+To generate a new dieroll wallet,
+type:

+	$ mmgen-walletconv -i dieroll

+To save the wallet in a format of your choice, use the `-o` option:

+	$ mmgen-walletconv -i dieroll -o bip39

+50, 75 and 100 rolls of the die are required to create 128, 192 and 256-bit
+seeds, respectively.

+#### <a name='a_39'>BIP39 support</a>

+BIP39 mnemonic support and usage is identical to that for native MMGen mnemonics described above.
+Just use the `bip39` format specifier and extension instead of `words`.

+Convert an MMGen native mnemonic wallet to BIP39:

+	$ mmgen-walletconv -o bip39 mywallet.words

+Restore an MMGen wallet from a BIP39 seed phrase in a file:

+	$ mmgen-walletconv seed.bip39

+#### <a name='a_mm'>Monero mnemonic support</a>

+MMGen has limited support for Monero new-style mnemonics.
+While they can’t be used as wallets, they’re supported as a password format by the `mmgen-passgen` command and can be converted to and from hex data by the `mmgen-tool` mnemonic commands.
+The format specifier and extension is `xmrseed`.
+Only 25-word mnemonics (256-bit keys) are supported.
+Key data is reduced in accordance with the Monero protocol before conversion, so the resulting mnemonics are guaranteed to be canonical.

+Generate a random Monero seed phrase:

+	$ mmgen-tool mn_rand256 fmt=xmrseed

+Generate a list of passwords in Monero mnemonic format with ID 'foo' from your default wallet:

+	$ mmgen-passgen -f xmrseed 'foo' 1-10

 #### <a name='a_ic'>Incognito wallets</a>